ChatFAQ/ChatFAQ/doc/source/modules/back/index.rst

     docker compose up

-The containers generated will extract the environment variables from the '.env_docker' file.
+The containers generated will extract the environment variables from the ".env_docker" file.

-Additionally, an admin user will be established with the credentials of 'user=admin' and 'password=admin', as specified in the same file."
+Additionally, an admin user will be established with the credentials of "user=admin" and "password=admin", as specified in the same file."

 :doc:`concepts`